✨ One of my faves! ✨

 I really cannot overstate how cool all the detail in the gameplay is.
 The ways you can use items, the eventual failing of the power and water, recipes, the effect everything you do has on your health and mood.
 There’s cooking, farming, foraging, fishing, carpentry, first aid, mechanics, and electrical skills, in addition to the various fighting and sneaking ones.
 And it’s not just simple “make meal” types of interactions, you have to have the right supplies and skills and steps.

 I can’t even scratch the surface in a review, but here are some examples: If you’re bleeding, you need bandages, but if you have no bandages, you can rip up a shirt and use that.
 If your clothes get bloody or dirty, you can wash them in a washing machine or a sink or a lake.
 You can get drunk on a bottle of wine (improving your mood but also hampering your ability to fight) and then fill the empty bottle up with water for later.
 You can improve your cooking skill by watching a cooking show on TV.
 You don’t even get to know what time it is until you find a watch or alarm clock.
 Different clothes have higher or lower amounts of scratch/bite protection for whichever specific parts of your body they cover and different amounts of insulation that can keep you warm if it’s cold or overheat you if it’s hot.
 If you nap in a chair, you might wake with neck pain.
 There are different types of medications you can find that have different effects (e.g. painkillers, or sleeping pills if your character has no painkillers and is in too much pain to sleep).
 If you exercise, you can improve speed and strength, but you’ll be sore and have your ability to run and fight decrease for a while.
 Water has to be boiled if it’s tainted, or you could die, but you’ll need to use a fire if there’s no power, and you’ll need something to burn and a way to start the fire.
 If you catch a cold, your coughs and sneezes will make zombies notice you, but you can use tissues or toilet paper to muffle the sounds.
-And the game doesn’t really stop you from doing things—if you want to put a corpse in the dryer, you can.
-(It won’t accomplish anything, but you can still do it.)
 I could go on and on, but you probably get the point.

 And the cooking!
 I turned off zombies and lost four hours of my life to this game just finding and choosing ingredients for my little guy to make meals with.
 You have to find the proper cooking equipment (baking pan, sauce pan, bowl, large pot, etc.), then you can choose exactly what to add to your stew or sandwich or pasta or whatever you’re making.
 You have to have a knife to cut certain things before using them, water in the pot, a can opener if you want to open cans, certain raw foods must be cooked separately first, etc. You can even change the oven temperature and the microwave settings!
 And the nutrients (e.g. protein, fat, carbs) actually matter.
 Different foods and variety in meals can affect the happiness of your character too.
 The cooking in this game is more detailed than in literally any life sim type of game I’ve ever played.